Geyaspur

 The education facility is very good.
 The facility is easily available.
-There are a primary school, middle school, High School (RKSSB High School) and a College.
+There is a primary school, middle school, high school (RKSSB High School) and a college.
 The literacy rate is quite high in this village compared to other adjacent villages.
-There is a post office in this Panchyat which pincode is 843107.
+There is a post office in this panchayat, the pincode of which is 843107.
 There are 22 Tola in this village.